-For as long as I’ve shot archery, there has always been a debate over which release is “better”; a hinge-style back tension release or a thumb button/index finger activated one.
+For as long as I’ve shot archery, there has always been a debate over which release is “better”; a hinge-style back tension release or a thumb button or even an index finger activated one.
 Each release has its own pros and cons and I’d like to walk you through them and provide my own thoughts about which is best under which scenarios.

 Let’s start with the hinge-style release.
 A hinge-release is your standard “back tension” release.
 It is activated through rotation and fires when the head of the release rotates along and slides off of the half-moon.
 There are different schools of thought on how a person should activate a hinge release as well.
 Some people, we’ll call them “back tension purists,” believe that the only real way to activate these releases is through “pulling” and that the added tension will cause the release to rotate and ultimately fire.
 The goal is to produce a “surprise” shot to limit the potential for bad habits.